 Kodiak has a spring season, April 1st to May 15th, and a fall season, October 25th to November 30th, each year.
 Hunting is highly regulated with 495 permits, 330 resident and 165 non resident, given out annually divided among 32 areas.
 Approximately two thirds of these permits are issued for the spring season, with the remainder given out for the fall season.

-Kodiak Outdoor Adventures is currently the sole operator for three of these management areas with potentially ten spring and six fall permits.
+Kodiak Outdoor Adventures is currently the sole operator for three of these management areas with potentially ten spring and five fall permits.
 On our hunts we are targeting mature boars only, and very importantly, with high quality hides.
 We only hunt as many permits as we think is responsible so that each of our hunters has a good chance to harvest a mature boar with out affecting the overall population dynamics.

 Our passion is big bears!
 And our desire is to get you yours!
 While we will target what ever size boar our hunters desire, most of the bear’s we harvest measure over 9 foot square, and have skulls measuring over 26 ½ inches.